 I even ironed her tiny, spotless white shoelaces.

 It will help you know that my mother Betty was a stickler for perfectly matched and trimmed everything–table skirts coordinating with drapes, candles matching tablecloths, shoes complementing outfits.
 She explored department stores with swatches in one hand and me in the other.
 Nothing would do until we found the right shade of everything.
 And she believed when you sat in a room, you should enjoy a lovely scene no matter where you looked.

 So there’s that lesson in my life.

-And I listened to women in their 30s, 40s, and 50s in my community college English classes.
+And I listened to women in their 30s, 40s, and 50s in the community college English classes I taught.
 They’d been young mothers who devoted themselves to parenting before learning who they were in the world.
 They’d deferred personal ambitions but believed in taking a last chance on themselves.

 As my mother would say, I got things bassackwards, having my careers before parenthood.

 So Maggie arrived in a perfectly appointed house.
 When she was still in a stroller, we planned her bedroom around a purple toile duvet with elephants.
 She napped beneath a fringed chenille lavender throw.

 That’s when the trouble began.